 For this purpose, the person signing it must state his/her name.
 Additionally, you must include any statements about its being prepared according to the Companies Act 2006 above the signatory.

 Balance Sheet Page

 Following that director must sign the balance sheet page on behalf of the board of directors.
 Similarly, you must include any statements about accounting or company audit exemption above the director’s signature.

 Your company must include an auditor report if your account is subject to audit.
 The audit report would state whether your company accounts give a true and fair view.

 A senior statutory auditor must sign your auditor report.
 He/she must state his/her name as senior statutory auditor and also the accountancy firm involved.

-A senior auditor is someone who are professionally qualified as an auditor.
-Additionally, he/she must hold a practicing certificate as auditor.
+A senior auditor is someone who is professionally qualified as an auditor.
+Additionally, he/she must hold a practising certificate as an auditor.